tale-toul/Harbor/Readme.md

 This policy is defined to allow the actions recomended by the doker registry [documentation](https://github.com/docker/docker.github.io/blob/master/registry/storage-drivers/s3.md#s3-permission-scopes)

-This configuration is enough to use the S3 bucket as backend storage for harbor however it is static, in the next sections we will see how to automate the creation of the user, bucket and bucket policy using terraform, and apply the configuration with ansible.
+This configuration is enough to use the S3 bucket as backend storage for harbor, however this configuration is static and any changes in the bucket or the user will requiere a manual reconfiguration the config.yml and the policy files.
+In the next section we will see how to automate the creation of the user, bucket and bucket policy using terraform, and apply the configuration with ansible.

+#### S3 bucket automation

+Following the concept of Inmutable infrastructure that has been a core concept in this project, we are going to setup terraform and ansible to automatically create a bucket; an AWS user to manage the bucket; a bucket policy to staple together the bucket and user with just the minimum permissions requiere by harbor; and the configuration files needed by harbor to use the bucket as a storage backend.

+For the details on the creation of the resources with terraform see the section **S3 storage** in the terraform/Readme.md file.

+For the details on the creation of the configuration file for harbor by ansible see the section **Set up the registry host** in the ansible/Readme.md file.